LiuYuancheng/ChatGPT_on_CTF/doc/testCases/buffer_overflow.md

 ![](../img/testCases/bufferoverflow/Q8_5.png)

+Analysis of AI's answer:

+- We can see the Microsoft-New-Bing find the correct file after analyze the command execution result.

 ##### Question 3

-We also ask MS-New-Bing how to implement the buffer overflow attack:
+We also ask MS-New-Bing how to implement the buffer overflow attack :

  ![](../img/testCases/bufferoverflow/Q9_1.png)